 - Save it in a structured knowledge base that is pleasant to navigate.
 This is essential to make employees want to look for information in this internal wiki, enrich it and make it live.

 Structured knowledge base

-Regarding the structured knowledge base, we have with Powell Intranet a “knowledge base” or “wiki” template, which allows us to create pages categorized by interest, and sensitivity and which can be “tagged.”
-Like all Powell Intranet components, they are SharePoint objects: they offer the guarantee of being secure, offering fine access rights management, and being able to be filtered, searched, and distributed to other places on the intranet.
+Regarding the structured knowledge base, we have with Powell Intranet a “knowledge base” or “wiki” template, which allows us to create pages categorized by interest and sensitivity and which can be “tagged.”
+Like all Powell Intranet components, they are SharePoint objects: they guarantee to be secure, offering fine access rights management, and being able to be filtered, searched, and distributed to other places on the intranet.

 The addition of Powell’s know-how is to have made them attractive formatted pages with a ready-to-use and intuitive input form and to add the necessary interactions to make it a lively and engaging space: pages can be liked, commented, and shared in Teams, Yammer, etc …